It took some doing, but even Mini Chef loved this one!

 - 1/2 teaspoon cinnamon

-- Combine all ingredients in a large pan and cook until the chicken is fully cooked through.
+- Combine all ingredients in a large pan and cook over medium to medium-high until the chicken is fully cooked through.
 Serve by itself or over brown rice or whole grain pasta.